opensafely/os-demo-research/rmarkdown/Rdemo.md

 ```

 Then we want to extract the number of cholesterol- or INR-measurement
-_episodes_ recorded during the month beginning the index date.
+“episodes” recorded during the month beginning the index date.
 The
 `codes_cholesterol` and the `codes_inr` codelists are defined similarly
 to the `codes_ICD10_covid` in example 2.
 Using expectations, we say the
 dummy values for these variables will be a low-valued integer.